Bartonella henselae: Diagnosis

-Symptoms
+Signs and symptoms

 Bartonella henselae infection can appear up to 10 days after exposure to the microbe.
 Symptoms start with a papule at the site the microbe entered, followed by lymphadenopathy, usually in the axillary node.
 Half of patients also get aches, nausea, abdominal pain, and malaise.
 Many other complications can arise from this infection beyond the typical fever, lymphadenopathy, and general malaise.
 Immunocompromised people or patients who already have other conditions are at greater risk for further complications.
 Some cases have been found in children who had previous heart-valve disease; these children got endocarditis from B. henselae infection.
 Some patients had hepatosplenic involvement, myalgia, and arthritis after exposure to B. henselae.
 In rare cases, osteomyelitis, an infection in the bone, can be a manifestation of B. henselae.

 Treatment

 No definite treatment regimen is known for a patient infected with B. henselae.
 Treatment depends on the wide range of symptoms that present.
-In most cases, it will resolve on its own in 4–6 weeks.
+In most cases, it will resolve on its own in four to six weeks.
 Aminoglycosides in laboratory tests showed some bactericidal activity.
 Bacteriostatic antibiotics are not able to easily get through to intracellular Bartonella, so they are not recommended.
 In immunocompromised patients, pain medication is often prescribed.
 Nodes may need to be aspirated if painful, microabscesses often form, the abscess needs to be aspirated in many places to remove all the exudate.
-Because of chronic sinus-tract formation risks, the nodes should not be incised to be drained.
+Because of chronic sinus tract formation risks, the nodes should not be incised to be drained.
 Azithromycin can be used for lymphadenopathy, which is enlarged or swollen lymph nodes.

+Prevention

+Regular flea control measures, such as using flea preventatives on cats, are essential to reduce the risk of Bartonella henselae transmission.
+Practicing proper hygiene, including washing hands after handling cats and avoiding rough play with kittens, can further minimize exposure.
+Additionally, immunocompromised individuals should take extra precautions by limiting contact with young cats and avoiding direct exposure to cat saliva.